Yandy Díaz Player Props: Rays vs. Braves

-On Friday, Yandy Diaz (.400 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Atlanta Braves, whose starting pitcher will be Charlie Morton.
-First pitch is at 6:40 PM ET.
+Yandy Diaz -- with a slugging percentage of .371 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Atlanta Braves, with Spencer Strider on the hill, on July 8 at 7:15 PM ET.

+He strung together three hits (going 3-for-4) in his most recent game against the Braves.

 Yandy Díaz Game Info & Props vs. the Braves